Dr. Sara Mitchell

 Urban Economics • Economic History • Cultural Economics

-I am an empirical economist with research interests in urban economics, labour economics, economic history, and cultural economics.
-My research has touched on several subfields of economics, including migration, agglomeration of economic activity, and the economic history of the arts.
-I use novel, historical datasets to study the migration and geographic clustering of creative workers and to identify agglomeration effects associated with artistic clusters.
-My most recent research has also used these historical data to study gender and racial gaps in literature.
+My academic research has touched on several subfields of economics, including migration, agglomeration of economic activity, the economic history of the arts, and tourism.
+I have also contributed to several academic research projects on tourism in European peripheries.
+I often use novel, historical datasets to study the migration and geographic clustering of creative workers and to identify agglomeration effects associated with artistic clusters.

-I worked as a Research Associate for the Institute of Public Administration (IPA), a recognised college of University College Dublin (UCD).
-In this position, I provided research, analytical, and statistical assistance as part of an Independent Secretariat for the Expert Commission on the Domestic Public Water Services.
-I also worked as a Research Economist for Indecon Economic Consultants in Dublin, Ireland, where I contributed to a number of economic impact assessments, policy reviews, and other assignments for various government departments and agencies.
+In addition to this academic work, I provided research, analytical, and statistical assistance as part of an Independent Secretariat for the Expert Commission on the Domestic Public Water Services in Ireland.
+While working for an economic consulting firm, I contributed to a number of economic impact assessments, policy reviews, and other assignments for various government departments and agencies.
+I have also used my experience with economics and panel data analysis to consult on several projects on veterinary epidemiology and the economics of animal health.

 Download my CV here